 If your dog seems otherwise healthy and is eating and drinking normally, there’s no need to worry too much about occasional stomach gurgling.
 However, if the gurgling is accompanied by other symptoms like vomiting, diarrhea, or loss of appetite, it’s best to consult your veterinarian.

 There are a few reasons why your dog may be eating grass and stomach gurgling.
 One reason could be that they are trying to soothe their digestive system.
 Another possibility is that they are lacking certain nutrients in their diet and are seeking them out by eating grass.
-If your dog is displaying other abnormal behaviors or seems to be in pain, it’s best to consult with your veterinarian to rule out any health problems.

 Although not scientifically proven, it is believed that grass can help with a dog’s digestion by acting as a natural laxative.
 Dogs are born with an instinct to eat grass, and puppies will often start nibbling on plants as early as three weeks old.
 The thing is that sometimes they do it for fun, and sometimes they eat grass because they have some issue with their stomach.